zachjob/seatyourself/README.md

 SeatYourself is a modern web-application for finding available seats at local restaurants in Toronto.

-Created by Abbey Christens, Josh Dales, and Zach Job. ❤️
+Created by Abby Christens, Josh Dales, and Zach Job. ❤️

 ## Features
 ### Need to have